Frequently asked questions

 Why Should I Go Into A Cybersecurity Career?

-The number of cybersecurity jobs has increased by 94% over the last six years.
+In the last six years, cybersecurity jobs have seen a 94% increase.
 If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
-There are many opportunities for career advancement in cybersecurity, which is a rapidly growing industry.
-Cyberseek estimates that there are nearly 500,000 job opportunities.
+There are many jobs in cybersecurity that can offer career growth opportunities.
+Cyberseek claims that there are over 500,000 job openings.
 There are more than 6,000 job opportunities in the Tampa / St.Petersburg/ Clearwater area, for example.
 These numbers indicate that cybersecurity professionals must always be in demand.

 Degree vs Certifications

-A cybersecurity degree costs more than a certification and takes longer.
+While a certificate is cheaper than a degree in cybersecurity, it takes longer and costs more.
 The degree is more general and can be applied to many industries.
 However, it requires less practical skills.

-Employers want to see that you have the right certification.
+You can demonstrate that you have the skill an employer is looking for by getting the right certification.
 The law also requires you to have the right certification (see above).
-This is why 70% of cybersecurity workers believe that certifications are essential for their professional development. only 10% said a bachelor’s degree and 5% said a master’s degree.
+All this is why, according to the recent Information Week Dark Reading salary survey 70% of cybersecurity workers said that certifications were their most important training.
+Only 10% said they had a bachelor’s and 5% said that they had a master’s.

-On February 20, 2019, the average salary for cybersecurity professionals was $112974 in the United States.
-The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
-(75th%) Entry-level roles typically have lower wages but offer more opportunities for growth and responsibility.
+On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salary is between $65,000 (25th%) to $145,000.
+(75th%) Entry levels typically have lower salaries but offer exceptional work opportunities with greater responsibility and higher mobility.

 How can I get a job in Cybersecurity without a degree

-CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
-This is because of a less-known government regulation, DOD-8570.
-It has been technically updated to DOD-8140.
-However, it still uses the DOD-8570 chart.
+CompTIA Network+ and CompTIA Security+ are the most important certifications you need if you are brand new to cybersecurity.
+Here’s why: A little-known regulation by the government is DOD-8570.
+Technically, it has been updated by DOD-8140 but still uses the DOD-8570 chart.
 It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
-CompTIA Security+ is the minimum requirement.
+Typically the minimum asked for is CompTIA Security+.
 This certification is requested by companies even if they will not work for the government.
 If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.

 How do I get started with your cybersecurity training program?